Contact Us

 The AEC has played an important role in the assessment and accreditation of ambulance education programs and professional practice.

-Emergency Management Forum (EMF)
+Emergency Management Committee (EMC)

 It considers the role of ambulance services in major emergencies and seeks to ensure the implementation of lessons learned from significant incidents, such as the introduction of a national standard triage tag system for emergencies.

-Forum members represent the CAA on a range of national committees to ensure the ambulance agenda is effectively and accurately portrayed in emergency management matters across a range of areas including the Australian Health Protection Principle Committee (AHPPC).
+Committee members represent the CAA on a range of national committees to ensure the ambulance agenda is effectively and accurately portrayed in emergency management matters across a range of areas including the Australian Health Protection Principle Committee (AHPPC).

 Fleet and Equipment Forum